MattLantin/web-scraping-challenge/README.md

-To Run:
+#To Run:

-Use Anaconda and run Jupyter labs.
-Make sure all depedenices are installed.
-Download Missing Dependencies globally using the following command: pip install splinter
+pip install selenium and splinter brew install chromedriver